leangjia/blender_docs/manual/physics/fluid/type/domain/settings.rst

 Sampling
    Factor that is used when sampling particles.
 A higher value will sample more particles.
-   Note that particle resampling occurs at every simulation step.
+   Note that particle resampling occurs at every single simulation step.

 .. _bpy.types.FluidDomainSettings.particle_randomness:

 Randomness
-   New particles are sampled with some randomness attached to their position.
+   New particles are sampled with some randomness attached to their position which can be controlled by this field.
-   This field controls this randomness.
 Higher values will sample the liquid particles more randomly in inflow regions.
 With a value of 0.0 all new particles will be sampled uniformly inside their corresponding grid cells.